Buchnevich gets 3; Rangers beat NJ for 3rd time in 5 days

 The teams will end the four-game series in New Jersey on Sunday and meet for the final time in the regular season.
 New York has won the last five and leads the series 5-2.

-NOTEBOOK: Devils played without top scorers Pavel Zacha and Jesper Bratt, who are out with lower body injuries … New Jersey D Matt Tennyson played for the first time since Feb.
-16. while F Nate Bastian returned after missing 15 games with an injury.
+NOTEBOOK: Rangers have three or more goals in 11 of the last 15 games and in 14 of the last 19. … Devils played without top scorers Pavel Zacha and Jesper Bratt, who are out with lower body injuries … New Jersey D Matt Tennyson played for first time since Feb.
+16. while F Nate Bastian returned after missing 15 games with an injury. … Dell was making his first start since April 8. … Shesterkin had a shutout streak of 199.33 against the Devils, the longest by a Rangers goaltender against one opponent in franchise history.
+It broke the old mark set by Dave Kerr (198:07 against the Montreal Canadiens during the 1939-40 season).

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports